107208579/tracking/README.md

 <br />

 ## What calendar apps can be used?
 Literally any calendar you are comfortable with.
-Below you find a small list of applications that support CalDAV and allow for easy synronisation of events between different devices, such as your computer with your mobile phone.
+Below you find a small list of applications that support CalDAV and allow for easy synronisation of events between different devices, such as your computer, laptop, and mobile phone.
 * **Clients** (to add, update, delete calendar events)
   * Windows
      * [eM Client](http://www.emclient.com)